nicolas2192/DataTau/README.md

 </p>

 ### Step 3
-Update recipients.csv file.
+Update recipients.
 There is no recipients limit, you can add as many as you want.
-Add or delete recipients modifying the file data/recipients.csv
+Add or delete them by modifying the data/recipients.csv file.
 This csv file has only one column.
 Each recipient should be placed in one line.

 <p align="center">